benmvp/slides/2022/houreactdevs/mixins-hooks.md

 - We've got the `Players` & `Teams` components again
   - But this time they are rendering different UI
   - A `<SlideShow />` for `Players`, an `<ImageList />` for `Teams`
-  - But `Players` & `Teams` both can call the same data `fetchImages` API
+  - But `Players` & `Teams` both can call the same `fetchImages` API to get data
-  - They both need to maintain state of images/logos
+  - They both need to maintain the state of images or logos
-  - And both of them need to call the `fetchImages` API again when the page changes
+  - And both of them need to call the `fetchImages` API again when...
+  - Going to the next page of the slide show or clicking next in the image list
-- So they have similar state + logic but different UI
+- So they have similar state + logic but very different UI
 - Ideally we'd be able to render the paginated player images or team logos as...
   - A slideshow
   - A list view
   - A grid view
-  0 Or whatever
+  - Or whatever
-  - But not have to repeat the stateful non-visual logic
+  - But not have to repeat the state + fetch logic
 - So I wanna take us on a journey of how we've tried to solve this problem over React's lifetime
   - To hopefully help us understand React a bit better